anshumanv/react-expression-builder/README.md

 ```

-### Features

-- Typeahead support
-- Full keyboard navigation and deletion
-- Easy custom styling as per input
-- Input validation at granular level

 ### Data Structure

-Uses an N-Ary tree to contain the expression data, simple recursive function gives you the complete string.
-Y
+Uses an N-Ary tree to store/manipulate the expression data, simple recursive function gives you the complete string.
+You can check [DataStructure.ts](https://github.com/anshumanv/react-expression-builder/blob/master/src/utils/DataStructure.ts) for the simple implementation, if curious.

+Note - This only gives the skeleton and functionality, styling is upto the user, you can either make use of respective classes or wrap this component in a CSS-in-JS solution.
+For example, a nicely styled solution would look somewhat like [this](https://knitui.design/?path=/story/extractor--basic).
+This is not complete yet, need more work.
+Meanwhile, suggestions are appreciated.

 ## Author